deltachat/deltachat-pages/_posts/2025-03-17-edit-messages-and-delete-for-all.md

 No need to blush or melt in agony after sending a message anymore!
 Editing and deleting messages is now available in most app stores :)

 How is this possible you might wonder?
-Two reasons:
+If you are not interested just skip to the new feature descriptions below.
+Otherwise here are the two reasons why Delta Chat can do instant messenger things like WhatsApp, while using the e-mail system:

 1. **Delta Chat is not a classic e-mail client.**
    It doesn't show you the content of a mailbox (IMAP) folder.